gogins/michael.gogins.studio/music/finished/README.md

    required that they can be produced by executing the composition file.

- - Dependencies for the composition code must be kept to a minimum, and consist of open source code as far as possible.
+ - Dependencies for the composition code must be kept to a minimum, and consist of widely used open source code as far as possible.
 Proprietary software is permitted if and only if it is both highly superior and widely used (e.g., Modartt's Pianoteq VST3 plugin, the Reaper digital audio workstation).

  - In some cases, a piece requires a specific software environment, notably my cloud-5 project, to run.
 In such cases, the user must create a symbolic